aattwwss/oci-instance-go/README.md

 Follow the same configuration guide in [here](https://github.com/hitrov/oci-arm-host-capacity#configuration) and populate the `.env` file accordingly.

 # OCI API Key Configuration
 I have also added support for the default configuration provider from the official  [GO sdk](https://github.com/oracle/oci-go-sdk).
-If you are already have the config file and private key in their default location of `$HOME/.oci/config`, then you do not need to populate the following 4 fields:
+If you have the config file and private key in their default location of `$HOME/.oci/config`, then you do not need to populate the following 4 fields:

 - `OCI_REGION`